dqops/dqo/docs/examples/table-availability.md

 **VALUE**

-If the percentage of data that is available for transcription exceed 1, a warning alert will be triggered.
+If the number of failures will exceed 1, a warning alert will be triggered.

 ## Data structure